KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: The KScaNN Algorithm

 \subsection{SIMD Kernel Optimizations for ARM Architectures}

-Achieving state-of-the-art performance in ANNS is contingent on maximizing the utilization of the underlying hardware's parallel processing capabilities.
-To this end, we developed a series of highly optimized computational kernels for PQ distance computation, specifically targeting the ARM Neon and Scalable Vector Extension (SVE) instruction sets.
-These kernels, inspired by prior work in \cite{matsui} and \cite{lut16simd}, are fundamental to KScaNN's efficiency on the Kunpeng platform.
+Achieving state-of-the-art ANNS performance requires maximizing the utilization of hardware parallelism.
+Inspired by \cite{matsui} and \cite{lut16simd}, we developed a suite of highly optimized kernels for PQ distance computation.
+While fine-tuned for the Kunpeng 920 architecture, these kernels rely strictly on standard ARM NEON and Scalable Vector Extension (SVE) instruction sets, ensuring portability across the ARM ecosystem.